Texas Chicken Fried Steak with Cream Gravy

 Instructions

-• Set up dredging station with two bowls: One with lightly beaten egg ; the other with flour, salt, pepper and paprika
+• Set up dredging station with two bowls: One with lightly beaten eggs ; the other with flour, salt, pepper, paprika, cayenne and garlic powder (optional)

-3 whole eggs, 3 cups flour, 1 tablespoon kosher salt, 1 tablespoon paprika, 1 tablespoon cayenne, 1½ tablespoon ground black pepper
+3 whole eggs, 3 cups all purpose flour, 1 tablespoon kosher salt, 1 tablespoon paprika, 1 tablespoon cayenne, 1½ tablespoon ground black pepper, 1 tablespoon garlic powder (optional)

-• Once meat has been coated in egg and flour, place steak into the hot oil; cook for 2-3 minutes; DO NOT MOVE THE STEAK; after about 2-3 minutes, turn the meat to the other side and cook for an additional 2-4 minutes.
+• Place the breaded steaks into the hot oil; cook for 2-3 minutes; DO NOT MOVE THE STEAK; after about 2-3 minutes, turn the meat to the other side and cook for an additional 2-4 minutes.

 • Use meat thermometer to check internal temperature; when the center reaches 160ºF, the steak is done